How Do You Calculate Theoretical Probability

 Let's break this down:

 The key assumption here is that all outcomes are equally likely.
-This means that each possible outcome has the same chance of occurring.
+Consider this: this means that each possible outcome has the same chance of occurring.
 If outcomes are not equally likely, you'll need to use different methods to calculate the probability (which we'll touch upon later).

 The Formula in Action: Examples